briannnAz/livePollingExercise/README.md

 # livePollingExercise
-# This is a repo set up for the Live Polling Exercise Given to me by the teams at IGN and Ziff Davis
+# This is a repo set up for a Live Polling Exercise to see Peoples thoughts on popular games

 #For this exercise I chose to Create it with:
 - Next JS ( which is new to me but seemed like something that can easily be picked up)